Yac gets backed by Slack to bring the intimacy of voice back when remote co-workers interact – TechCrunch

 Yac, the digital voice messaging service that launched last year, has raised new money from the Slack Fund as it continues to gain ground among companies looking to give their employees new communication tools for remote working.

 The Florida-based startup initially spun out of a pitch at Product Hunt’s Maker Festival.
-Developed by the digital agency SoFriendly, Yac’s digital voice messaging service won the startup competition at the event and attracted the interest of Boost VC and its founder, the third generation venture capitalist, Adam Draper .
+Developed by the digital agency SoFriendly, Yac’s digital voice messaging service won the startup competition at the event and attracted the interest of Boost VC and its founder, the third-generation venture capitalist Adam Draper .

 Yac officially launched in March and had 900 teams sign up within the first week.
-The company’s product now includes one-to-many messaging, slack integration and an improved desktop app.
+The company’s product now includes one-to-many messaging, Slack integration and an improved desktop app.
 It also managed to attract the attention of the Slack Fund.

 The investment from Slack comes two years after Yac’s founder Justin Mitchell first reached out to the company, Mitchell said.